lukemorton/pieces/README.md

 ### Installation

-Add pieces to your Gemfile:
+If installing pieces into a rails app, add it to your Gemfile:

 ``` ruby
 gem 'pieces'
 ```

-Or install globally:
+If building a standalone site, install globally:

 ```
 gem install pieces